 type- allows you to specify a file type in Crowdin

-update_option- preserves translations and preserves/removes validations of changed strings during the file update
+update_option- keeps translations and keeps/removes approvals of changed strings during a file update

 Click Save to preview the created configuration.

-Click Add File Filter in case you have various file groups with different configurations.
+Click Add File Filter if you have multiple file groups with different configurations.

-If there are several branches in the project that share the same configuration, and disparate filters should be applied to them, check Apply filters to all translatable branches.
+If several branches in the project have the same configuration, and you want the same filters to be applied to them, select Apply filters to all translatable branches.